Looking after yourself while you’re self-quarantining

 Wait, what’s the difference between self-quarantine and self-isolation?

 Good question!
 While both will limit your movements, self-quarantine is what we ask well people to do just in case they’re carrying the virus.
-People who are actually sick with novel coronavirus (COVID-19) will be asked to self-isolate – depending on how unwell they are, this may be done at home or in a healthcare facility.
+People who are actually sick with COVID-19 will be asked to self-isolate – depending on how unwell they are, this may be done at home or in a healthcare facility.

 Looking after your mental and physical health while self-quarantining